Hazlewood to miss third Test, Starc fit

 Cummins - the third of Australia's prominent fast-bowling trio - will certainly return and will resume his new job as captain after missing the second Test at late notice because he was a Covid-19 close contact.

-"I found out at midnight about Patty Cummins and what was happening," said Langer, who has took over as coach in May 2018.
+"I found out at midnight about Patty Cummins and what was happening," said Langer, who took over as coach in May 2018.

 "I really liked how everyone stayed calm and got on with their process, their role within the team."